nanocosmos/docs/docs/nanoplayer/nanoplayer_security_jwt.md

 ## How to create a JSON Web Token for secure playback in the Cloud Dashboard

 Since version 3 of the nanoStream Cloud Dashboard it is supported to create JSON Web Token for secure playback.
 Dashboard URL: https://dashboard.nanostream.cloud

-There are 2 location in the dashboard where tokens can be created
+There are 2 locations in the dashboard where tokens can be created
 * via the `Secure Playback Token` item in the sidebar
 * via the `Create new token` button in the stream overview